elisemercury/AutoClean/README.md

-# AutoClean
+# AutoClean - Automated Data Preprocessing & Cleaning

 ![PyPI](https://img.shields.io/pypi/v/py-AutoClean)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/py-AutoClean)
 ![PyPI - License](https://img.shields.io/pypi/l/py-AutoClean)

-**Python Package for Automated Dataset Preprocessing & Cleaning**
+**AutoClean helps you automate redundant data cleaning tasks of your next Data Science project.**

 ```python
 pip install py-AutoClean
 ```
 :thought_balloon: Read more on how the algorithm of AutoClean works in my Medium article [Automated Data Cleaning with Python](link).

 ## Description
 It is commonly known among Data Scientists that data cleaning and preprocessing make up a major part of a data science project.
-And, in all honesty, on average it is not the most exciting part of the project.
+And, you will probably agree with me that it is not the most exciting part of the project. *Wouldn't it be great if this part could be automated?*

-:white_check_mark: AutoClean helps you **save time** in major parts of these tasks and performs **preprocessing** in an **automated manner**!
+:white_check_mark: AutoClean helps you with exactly that: it performs **preprocessing** and **cleaning** of data in an **automated manner**, so that you can **save time** when working on your next project.

 AutoClean supports: